dynaroars/igen/README.md

 ### Experiments ###

 *GNU Coreutils*: we use *gcov* to obtain coverage information for coreutils commands.
-Below lists the instructions.

 Download and unpack coreutils-8.23.tar.bj2 (other versions probably should work too), then cd to coreutils-8.23 dir.

     1. mkdir obj-gcov/
     2. cd obj-gcov